Assessments for Graduation

 Assessment Requirement: Participate in the LS MISA MCAP

-In May/June of the year that they take the Biology course.
-Students who miss the test will be tested in the following school year.
+Students will take the assessment in May/June of the year that they take the Biology course.
+Students who miss the test will be tested in the summer.

 Are the assessment results reported to colleges?